Ayrshire Scotland -

 Queen Victoria died in 1901, and Edward

-child of the family, was born on 14th
+of this Gregg family, and was born in

-June 1902 in the same year that the war
+June 1902, the same year that the Boer

 In 1904, the Loudon and